 Instead of moving data with ETL, your AWS data lake should be configured to allow for querying and transformation directly in Amazon S3 buckets.
 Not only is this better for data security, you’ll also avoid egress charges and reduce your time-to-insights so you can generate even more value from your data.

 9. Compress Data to Maximize Data Retention and Reduce Storage Costs

-Amazon S3 is the most cost-effective way to store your enterprise data at scale, but with data storage billed on a per-GB basis, it still makes sense to minimize those costs as much as possible.
+Amazon S3 is the most cost-effective way to store a large amount of data, but with data storage billed on a per-GB basis, it still makes sense to minimize those costs as much as possible.

 At ChaosSearch, we addressed this challenge by creating Chaos Index®, a distributed database that indexes and compresses your data by up to 95% (while enabling full text search and relational queries - not bad, huh?).
 Our ability to index and compress your raw data while maintaining its integrity means that you’ll need fewer storage, compute, and networking resources to support your long-term data retention objectives.

-10. Simplify Your Architecture with a SaaS Data Lake Platform
+10. Simplify Your Architecture with a SaaS Cloud Data Platform

 Data lake solutions are supposed to make your life easier, enabling you to search and analyze your data more efficiently at scale.
 At the same time, AWS data lake deployments can be complex and involve many different moving parts - applications, AWS services, etc. An overly complex data lake architecture could result in your organization spending hours each week (or each day!) managing and troubleshooting your data lake infrastructure.